Canon 2000D vs Fujifilm X30

 Feature comparison: Canon 2000D vs Fujifilm X30

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X30 has an electronic viewfinder (2360k dots), while the 2000D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the X30 offers a wider field of view (100%) than the one in the 2000D (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 2000D has a higher magnification (0.50x vs 0.43x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 2000D and Fujifilm X30 along with similar information for a selection of comparators.

 Connectivity comparison: Canon 2000D vs Fujifilm X30